cschonhaut/neighborhood-map/README.md

 ###Searchability

-Credit needed for the "Live Search with Knockout.js" article that assisted in my ability to create the search functionality. http://opensoul.org/2011/06/23/live-search-with-knockoutjs/
+Credit to the "Live Search with Knockout.js" article that assisted in my ability to create the search functionality. http://opensoul.org/2011/06/23/live-search-with-knockoutjs/

+###Separating Concerns
+Props to this forum chain https://discussions.udacity.com/t/deciding-what-goes-into-the-viewmodel/20118 that helped me better understand how to separate my code properly.

+###Yelp API
+Oauth taken from here: https://github.com/bettiolo/oauth-signature-js/blob/master/dist/oauth-signature.min.js

 ###Human Assistance
 My completing this project wouldn't be possible without the following people: